Rikartt/Interlinear-Book-Of-Psalms-Viewer/README.md

 # 📖 Intralinear Book of Psalms Viewer

-This project is a modern web-based viewer for the Book of Psalms, inspired by Quran.com.
+This project is a modern web-based viewer for the Book of Psalms, inspired, initially, by *Quran.com*.
 It displays Hebrew verses aligned with their English translations and provides rich linguistic metadata, including:

 - Strong’s Concordance numbers
 - Morphological tags
 - Transliteration
 - Word-level glosses

-The project aims to serve students of Biblical Hebrew with a highly readable and interactive presentation of the Psalms.
+The project aims to serve students of Biblical Hebrew with a highly readable and interactive presentation of the Psalms, a sort of parallel to *Quran.com*.
+Made by an enthusiast of the Hebrew language and the eloquence of the Psalms and greater Tanakh, for such people.

 ---